 Implementing an ERP solution when your business is in the early stages of growth is a perfect time.
 It puts you in a proactive position, ready to take on future growth by streamlining processes for order entry, inventory management, quoting, invoicing, accounting etc. The alternative is to wait until you can no longer handle the expanded business and only then search for software.
 From a strategic planning perspective, it is more beneficial to be properly prepared for growth.

 Frankly, if you want your company to grow to be a big business, you have to act and think like a big business.
 Even if you don’t need all the extra features of an ERP system right from the start, choosing a system that gives you the flexibility to grow will allow your company access to additional functionality that may be beneficial in the future.

-Although this mindset applies to companies in any industry, let’s consider an example of a catering business.
-The company is 4 years old, has 5 employees, and handles about 10 events a week.
-The employees are all kept busy and they are slowly starting to receive more orders, but it isn’t anything that they cannot handle yet.
-They are happy with their current introductory accounting and catering management software – it helps them stay organized from an administrative position.
+Although this mindset applies to companies in any industry, let’s consider an example of a wholesale distribution company that sells baby and children’s products.
+The company is 4 years old, has 5 employees, and current order volume is low – but growing.
+Current employees are all kept busy with their existing tasks, but the company is slowly starting to receive more orders, however, it isn’t anything that they cannot handle yet.
+Employees are happy with manually managing inventory and the company’s introductory accounting system as it helps them stay organized from an administrative position.
 The business is doing well from a financial standpoint, and management and employees are all optimistic about future growth.
 That being said, the company can:

-(A) Continue to use their current methods for inventory management, accounting, menu creation, and overall catering & business management
+- (A) Continue to use their current manual methods for inventory and warehouse management and the existing system for accounting

-(B) Invest in a more sophisticated catering & business management ERP system that is ideal for larger operations
+- (B) Invest in a more sophisticated ERP and business management system that is specifically designed for growing operations

 Option A may seem like the easier choice.
 Nothing changes – there is no need to go through a messy software implementation and train employees on a new system, or figure out how to store data in the new software.